OpenSextant/SolrTextTagger/README.md

 # Solr Text Tagger

-This project implements a "naive" text tagger based on Lucene / Solr, using Lucene FST (Finite State Transducer) technology under the hood.
+This project implements a "naive" text tagger based on Lucene / Solr, using Lucene FST (Finite State Transducer) technology under the hood for remarkable low-memory properties.
 It is "naive" because it does simple text word based substring tagging without consideration of any natural language context.
 It operates on the results of how you configure text analysis in Lucene and so it's quite flexible to match things like phonetics for sounds-like tagging if you wanted to.
+For more information, see the presentation video/slides referenced below.

+## Resources / References

-If this sounds interesting, then watch [this](http://www.youtube.com/watch?v=3kQyYbTyXfc) presentation about the SolrTextTagger given at Lucene Revolution 2013, by David Smiley
+* [Text Tagging with Finite State Transducers (video)](http://www.youtube.com/watch?v=3kQyYbTyXfc) ([slides](http://lucenerevolution.org/wp-content/uploads/2014/08/Text-Tagging-with-Finite-State-Transducers.pdf)) -- a presentation at Lucene Revolution 2013 by David Smiley

-For more information on Lucene FSTs, the technological marvel that enables this component to keep ten millions place names in a structure that is a mere 175MB, see these

-## Resources
+* [Fuzzy String Matching with SolrTextTagger](http://sujitpal.blogspot.com/2014/02/fuzzy-string-matching-with.html) -- a blog post by Sujit Pal

+Pertaining to Lucene's Finite State Transducers:
 * https://docs.google.com/presentation/d/1Z7OYvKc5dHAXiVdMpk69uulpIT6A7FGfohjHx8fmHBU/edit#slide=id.p
 * http://blog.mikemccandless.com/2010/12/using-finite-state-transducers-in.html
 * http://blog.mikemccandless.com/2011/01/finite-state-transducers-part-2.html